syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 ## Clean up

-The next steps of the tutorial will not require on this Jenkins promise.
+The next steps of the tutorial will not require on this Jenkins Promise.
 Go ahead and delete the resource to minimise the compute required to run this tutorial.

 Delete the Jenkins Promise: